 Coordinator: Lucila Ramos-Sánchez, Ph.D.

-The LGBT Counseling emphasis will provide training to serve the LGBT population.
+The LGBTQ Counseling emphasis will provide training to serve the LGBTQ population.
 It will focus on the application of clinical practice relevant to issues of gender, diversity in sexual identity and expression, oppression, discrimination, acculturation, and assimilation.
-The coursework for the emphasis concentrates on the development of knowledge and skills in the following areas: current theories regarding the etiology of same sex orientation; the evolving language of LGBT; developmental challenges for LGBT persons; homophobia and its many faces; the coming out process; relationships with parents and families of LGBT people; issues of support and socialization; the dynamics of gay relationships; gay marriage; gay families and gay parenting; the impact of AIDS; social, cultural, political and religious considerations and their impact; the many and unique issues affecting the transgender community; available resources; research opportunities.
+The coursework for the emphasis concentrates on the development of knowledge and skills in the following areas: current theories regarding the etiology of same sex orientation; the evolving language of LGBTQ; developmental challenges for LGBTQ persons; homophobia and its many faces; the coming out process; relationships with parents and families of LGBTQ people; issues of support and socialization; the dynamics of gay relationships; gay marriage; gay families and gay parenting; the impact of AIDS; social, cultural, political and religious considerations and their impact; the many and unique issues affecting the transgender community; available resources; research opportunities.

 Coordinator: Donald St. Louis, D.Min.

 2. Statement of Purpose

 Your statement of purpose must be a clear and legible draft focusing on the specific guidelines of the program and the chosen emphasis you are applying for at the School of Education and Counseling Psychology.
 Your statement must include evidence of your commitment to Social Justice, Multiculturalism and Diversity.
 Please limit your statement to two pages, typed and double-spaced.
 You must not receive any assistance writing or editing the personal statement; it must be your own original work.

 Explain your reasons for entering the mental health profession, highlight related experiences, and any unique reasons for selecting Santa Clara University.
 Please provide all relevant background information about the context of the specific work you have done, as well as a description of the aspects of the work you find most engaging and/or meaningful.